Matrixx-Devices/Matrixx-Devices.github.io/mi/marble_inst.md

 - Use TWRP recovery meant for Android 14.
 Check the note [**#twrp_a14**](https://t.me/KSSRAO_Romverse)
 - To retain TWRP recovery after rom flash, don't forget to tick the option "Automatically Reflash TWRP after flashing a rom" in recovery.
 Else TWRP will be replaced by recovery from rom
 - For Kernel SU, check note [**#ksu_a14**](https://t.me/KSSRAO_Romverse)
-- For vanilla variant, if u need gapps, [**Nikgapps Core is Recommended**](https://sourceforge.net/projects/nikgapps/files/Releases/NikGapps-U/)
+- For vanilla variant, if u need gapps, [**Nikgapps is Recommended**](https://sourceforge.net/projects/nikgapps/files/Releases/NikGapps-U/)
+- If flashing Nikgapps Stock or Full, set the pixel launcher header to 0 in Nikgapps config file before flashing.
+Otherwise Wallpapers and Style will crash.
 ----

 ## Gapps variant